-The role of a product manager is multi-faceted and product managers often work with many different groups of people in a company.
-Of course, the extent to which product managers work with other groups depends on individual companies, taking into account factors such as the size of the company or the company's focus.
+The role of a product manager is multi-faceted and product managers often work with many different groups of people in a .
+Of course, the extent to which product managers work with other groups depends on individual companies, taking into account factors such as the size of the or the 's focus.

-In this post I hope to provide an overview of the groups I've personally worked with in my projects, based on the UX-Technology-Business organizational framework.
-I'm a PM at a large e-commerce company, so you'll see a much more nuanced breakdown of groups compared to smaller companies, as well as e-commerce-specific groups such as site merchandising.
+In this post, I hope to provide an overview of the groups I've personally worked with in my projects, based on the UX-Technology-Business organizational framework.
+I'm a PM at a large e-commerce , so you'll see a much more nuanced breakdown of groups compared to smaller companies, as well as e-commerce-specific groups such as site merchandising.

 If Systems Analysts design the best way to implement code, then Web Architects have an even broader goal of making sure the new implementation fits well within the site's existing technology stack.
 For one of my projects, the Web Architect worked with the Systems Analyst to figure out the best way to implement a third-party map API for our new store locator page.
 The Web Architect also works with the Systems Analyst to document any changes and additions to the architecture or technology used by a particular project team.

 And last but not least, the Quality Assurance Engineers (QA) have one of the most under-appreciated roles in our .
 They test code to verify that it meets the requirements, either by using automated tests or manually going through the feature flow.
 At my the PM works with the QA Engineers in clarifying requirements and making sure testing covers all scenarios for the product or feature.

 A lot of product professionals in the PMHQ community go about it the same way.